 A Gantt chart created in Ganttic.
 Here you can see the different tasks, resources, and dependencies attached to the projects against the background of the timeline.

-To make it even better, a lot of modern Gantt software gives additional project management capabilities.
+To make it even better, a lot of online Gantt software gives additional project management capabilities.
 Which help you get the most out of your resources or see things in a new way.

 Some of these include:

 Longer answer: Whether you prefer traditional methods like waterfall, or want to keep it lean and agile, or maybe change management is more your style.
 Gantt charts have the ability to fit squarely into your project management methodology.